juliusmarkwei/Customer-Churn-EDA-Balancing-and-ML/README.md

 ## Bank Cutomer Churn Prediction
  ### Introduction

-We aim to accomplist the following for this study:
+The aim is to accomplist the following for this study:

     Identify and visualize which factors contribute to customer churn: